pentandra/lifepreserver/content/blog/a-social-business/index.markdown

 Past indiscretions of commercial companies has tainted the provenient pool of scholarly publishing.
 How can we avoid these pitfalls?

+Within the current publishing paradigm we agree with Weller---there is no space for profit to exist without imposing tariffs on either the inputs or outputs of knowledge dissemination.
+But our vision of
-Our vision of <a href="/research#future">the future of research</a> is so different from the modus operandi of scholarly publishing, that I think we have a fighting chance of making a difference without falling into the traps of the current commercial publishers.
+<a href="/research#future">the future of research</a> is so different from the
+modus operandi of scholarly publishing, that I think we have a fighting chance of making a difference without falling into the traps of the current commercial publishers.
 We are also researchers, and achieving our mission is more important to us than how much profit we bring in (though we need to be profitable to survive).
 It is those that have come into this market with a limited, profit-centric view that have embezzled the industry.

 Originally, we felt strongly about doing this as a for-profit company so we could have the flexibility to do whatever it took to promote our mission and